My 12-year-old and I were on our way to a meeting at her new school when she asked, “Is there anything good about middle school?”

 “Of course!”
 I answered, “You’ll meet new friends, have more freedom, and you won’t be stuck with the same teacher all day long.”

 That night when I went to bed, I began to think about how the upcoming months will bring a new season in life for my youngest child.
 Middle school marks the transition from childhood to adulthood.
 And that road is full of discovery, change, and unfortunately, doubt.
-I thought back to my own middle school days and what I wish I’d known then.
+I thought back to my own middle school days, what I wish I’d known then, and things every middle schooler should know.

 What I Want My Daughter to Know about Middle School: